anuragmishracse/audio_emotion_analysis/README.md

 2. python_speech_features
 3. pyaudio

-The requirements 2 and 3 can be installed by typing:
+The requirements 2 and 3 can be installed by executing the following using shell/cmd, in the cloned repository directory:
 ```
 pip install -r requirements.txt
 ```

 ##Installation:

-Once the requirements are installed, just type
-`python setup.py install`
+Once the requirements are installed, just type the following in shell/cmd `python setup.py install`

 ##Preparing dataset: